AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 To let your app run successfully in the background, configure its settings as follows:

-- Set Autostart to “On”
+- Set Autostart to "On"

 ![Xiaomi *mobile_border](https://cdn.adtidy.org/public/Adguard/screenshots/android/xiaomi1en.png)